In This Article

 Home is where the comfort is.
-The elegance of your spacious, smart and modular home might be fairly tough to combine with your budget, but this is not the case with this 4-room BTO design Tampines Street.
-This BTO Design embodies the principle that “smart is beautiful” and was created to meet the demands of today’s demanding lifestyles.
+But it’s tough to find the balance between elegance, spaciousness and functionality, especially while keeping your budget in mind.
+However, that’s not the case with this 4-room BTO design at Tampines.
+This BTO interior design embodies the principle that “smart is beautiful” and was created to meet the demands of today’s demanding lifestyles.
 Let’s see how the spacious décor of this Tampines home is both aesthetically and functionally pleasing while still being within budget!

 Who Livs here: Sheikh, his wife and two kids

 Design team: Interior designer Kayle and business manager Shim

 Livspace service: Full home design

 To create a smart and spacious 4-room BTO design at Tampines that’s perfect for a family with kids

 What we loved